 As HW is at 16:15.
 Counting back 6 hours brings us to 10:15, which is probably not a bad time to set off, as you get to have a bit longer in bed!
 Obviously, if you wanted too set off an hour or so earlier you would have to count forwards from the 03:50 HW to the required hour.
 But as I am the leader and I want everyone to feel fresh and not rushed, we will be setting off at 10:15 am.
 Meet at 9:30 to allow for lots of faffing.
 For those of us coated in anti-faff, tough!
 Be ready to set off at 10:15am!

 Next I am going to work out the height difference between LW 10:12 and HW 16:15.
 This gives us a difference of (4.6 - 1.2) = 3.2m

 By either using the computation of rates table (see my Tidal Planning Part 1) or by using the computation of rates formula, I can calculate the actual drift rates, for each hour on the day.

 I am now going to start working out my tidal vector to paddle on to reach Megstone.
-To do this I create the table below starting off with the starting hour (10:15 - 6 hours before HW) and adding rows for each hour.
-Note I leave a row between each hour.
-This is for the average flow over the hour.
-The tidal diamond gives me the speed at each hour, but ideally I want to use the average flow over the hour.
-I do this by leaving a blank row between each hour so I can calculate the average flow.
+To do this I start to enter the values on the computation of rates table, starting off with the starting hour (10:15 - 6 hours before HW) and adding rows for each hour.
+Note there is a row between each hour.
+This row between each hour is for the calculation of the average flow and direction over the hour.
+The tidal diamond gives me the speed and direction for each each hour, but I need to know what the average flow and direction will be over the hour.

 Rather than get carried away making lots of table entries, I stop after two hours as I am only interested in calculating the tidal vector for my paddle out.
 Coming back later is much easier as you have a big target to hit and you can use transits to help maintain your course.
 If you cannot see transits due to fog, heading west will mean you are going to hit land sooner or later (hopefully Britain)!